sayeda-chattopadhyay/holidaze/README.md

 The following functionalities are available to the users:

-- a user may view a list of venues, search for a specific venue
+- an user may view a list of venues, search for a specific venue
-- a user may view a calendar with available dates for a venue
+- an user may view a calendar with available dates for a venue
 - users with stud.noroff.no email may register
 - users may create a booking at any venue and view their upcoming bookings
 - unregistered user can browse through and see different venues